mariadb-corporation/MaxScale/Getting-Started/Configuration-Guide.md

 **NOTE: if variable assignment is embedded in a write statement it is routed to _Master_ only.
 For example, `INSERT INTO t1 values(@myvar:=5, 7)` would be routed to _Master_ only.**

-#### Configuring Read/Write Split router
+#### Configuring the Read/Write Split router

 Read/Write Split router-specific settings are specified in the configuration file of MaxScale in its specific section.
-The section can be freely named but the name is used latter as a reference from listener section.
+The section can be freely named but the name is used later as a reference from listener section.

 The configuration consists of mandatory and optional parameters.

 ##### Mandatory parameters

-**type** specifies the type of service.
-For readwritesplit module the type is:
+`type` specifies the type of service.
+For **readwritesplit** module the type is `router`:

     type=router

-**service **specifies the router module to be used.
-For readwritesplit the value is:
+`service` specifies the router module to be used.
+For **readwritesplit** the value is `readwritesplit`:

     service=readwritesplit

-**servers **provide a list of servers, which must include one master and available slaves.
+`servers` provides a list of servers, which must include one master and available slaves.
 Syntax for servers is:

-	servers=<srv1, srv2,...,srvN>
+    servers=**<srv1, srv2,...,srvN>**

 *Note that each server on the list must have its own section in the configuration file where it is defined.*